Goldsmiths Library is committed to ensuring that all students can make full use of our services and facilities.

 There are a number of study spaces across campus the Library has designated spaces for quiet study, however due to Covid-19 restrictions, there are fewer spaces available than usual.
 These are bookable in the same way as other spaces.
 If you have a query about booking a library study space please email library (@gold.ac.uk).

 Assistive Technology Centre

-The Assistive Technology Centre (ATC) is located on the ground floor of the Library; students registered with the Inclusion and Learning Support team are given an Assistive Technology Card.
-Mind- mapping, voice activated and text enhancing software are available.
+The Assistive Technology Centre (ATC) is located on the ground floor of the Library.
+Mind- mapping, voice-activated and text enhancing software are available in this study room.

 Library building accessibility

 However, as the library currently has a reduced service, the main entrance is only used for those who have a booked study space, and for the return of library books.
 This is accessible via stairs or from street level via Lewisham Way.
 The click and collect service is available from the side entrance of the Rutherford Building.
 This is further down Lewisham Way from the main entrance, away from Richard Hoggart Building.
 This is accessible either by stairs or by ramped/sloped access.

 The inclusion and support officers for the library can be contacted via Microsoft Teams.
 Support tutors and guardians are advised to email libraryinclusion (@gold.ac.uk).

 The library is currently following government guidelines on Covid-19 measures for your safety while on campus.
 We look forward to hearing from you.

 - Access to and within the Library